awslabs/mountpoint-s3/doc/CONFIGURATION.md

 ```

 This will create a RAM disk mounted at `/mnt/mp-cache-tmpfs` with access restricted to the current user.
-By default, Linux limits it's size to 50% of the physical memory available on the system.
+By default, Linux will limit the size to 50% of the physical memory available on the system.
 The size is configurable using the `size` option.

 You can then start Mountpoint using the directory where the RAM disk was mounted.

 ```
-mount-s3 DOC-EXAMPLE-BUCKET /path/to/mount --cache /mnt/tmpfs
+mount-s3 DOC-EXAMPLE-BUCKET /path/to/mount --cache /mnt/mp-cache-tmpfs
 ```

 ## Logging